Welcome!

 The rates quoted below may change at any time, so please make your reservations ASAP!

 We have some special rates through Hotels.com at area hotels.
-The ones listed below have been used in the past, and there are more options in the full list.
+The ones listed below are relatively close to the tournament venue, and there are more options in the full list.

 AmericInn by Wyndham

 The hotel offers free parking, free breakfast, free WiFi, has an indoor pool, and a fitness center.
-It is close to several nice restaurants, and to West Towne Mall.
+It is in walking distance to several nice restaurants, and to West Towne Mall.

-The hotel offers free parking, free breakfast, free WiFi, and it is close to several restaurants, and to East Towne Mall.
+The hotel offers free parking, free breakfast, free WiFi, and it is in walking distance to the event venue.

 Registration information